 Grief & Loss

 Bereavement can be a lonely and frightening experience for many people.
 Even though portrayals of death are common in popular entertainment, many people have difficulty openly expressing their feelings about grief and sadness.
 Even people with a supportive and caring social network can feel alone and overwhelmed by both emotional and practical matters.
 Family members can be a major source of comfort and assistance, but sometimes they too may be too preoccupied with their own grief to be able to reach out.
-This is where JMR Counseling can assist you with emotions which can cause mental anguish.
+This is where Jim Reinach can assist you with emotions which can cause mental anguish.

 These feelings are normal and are common reactions to loss.
 You may not be prepared for the intensity and duration of your emotions or how swiftly your moods may change.
 You may even begin to doubt the stability of your mental health.
 It is important to be reassured that these feelings are healthy and appropriate.
 These feelings and expressions of powerful emotions help you come to terms with your loss.

 Sometimes couples alienate each other as they try to communicate their needs.
 As misunderstandings escalate, even minor issues can turn into major ordeals.
 Disputes often have more to do with the way couples communicate than what they are actually trying to say.
 When couples don't communicate directly and respectfully, they are made vulnerable to patterns involving antagonism, avoidance, resentment or other negative feelings towards each other.
 Couples with effective conflict resolution habits will resolve arguments more quickly and both people will feel positive about the outcome.

 Attitude differences, perceived discrepancies in the amount of attention paid to the relationship and other obstacles to the relationship can be addressed once the couple has the tools to confront challenges together.